imixs/imixs-workflow/src/site/markdown/webtools/index.md

 You will find more information about the Maven support of Imixs-Workflow in the [section Maven](../maven.html).

-The [Imixs-JSF sample application](../sampleapplication.html) provides a good starting point to learn how to setup a JSF Web Application with Imixs-Workflow.
+The [Imixs-JSF Sample Application](../sampleapplication.html) provides a good starting point to learn how to setup a JSF Web Application with Imixs-Workflow.

 ## Imixs-Faces Data